Uninen/vue-json-search/README.md

-# Vue JSON Search
+# Headless Vue JSON Search

-Simple Vue (3.x) search component for static sites based on [Fuse.js](https://github.com/krisk/Fuse).
-Designed for [Hugo](https://github.com/gohugoio/hugo) but works with any site that's cabable of producing a JSON corpus.
+Headless Vue (3.x) search component based on [Fuse.js](https://github.com/krisk/Fuse).
+Designed for static generators like [Hugo](https://github.com/gohugoio/hugo) but works with any site that's cabable of producing a JSON corpus.

 - **Easy to setup** with any software
-- Ships without styles, **easy to style** with Tailwind CSS or plain CSS
+- **100% control of the markup and styles** using headless Vue components and slots
 - Lightweight and **minimal dependencies** (Fuse.js and Vue 3), **~8 Kb zipped**

 A [live demo](https://til.unessa.net/) is available.
-## Usage
+## Simple Usage With Static Site

 The following instructions assume you have a `package.json` in your project.

 1. Install `vue@next` and `vue-json-search`
-2. Create a simple `search.js` script for your site:
+1. Create a simple `search.js` script for your site:

     ```js
     import { createApp, h } from 'vue'
-    import JsonSearch from 'vue-json-search'
+    import { JsonSearch } from 'vue-json-search'

     createApp({
       render: () => h(JsonSearch, { showTags: true }), // Props argument dict is optional
     }).mount('#searchapp')
     ```

     The above shows a minimal functional way to use this component.
 It's just JavaScript, use it however works best for you.
 (The example has an advantage of not needing Vue templates, thus resulting in a smaller bundle size.)

-3. Add search component to your HTML template:
+1. Add search component to your HTML template:

     ```html
     <div>